Learn how to promote equal opportunities and manage diversity and inclusion in the workplace

 Policies, processes and practices – which should be designed to be bias-free and transparent to guard against customs and practices that can be unjustifiably excluding, for example depending solely on the personal recommendation of someone returning from an international assignment about a suitable replacement.
 People are more likely to recommend someone like themselves from their personal network of contacts which may not be diverse.
 Clear and objective job-related criteria should be drawn up to inform selection decisions.
 See our International resourcing and selection factsheet.

 Training for those involved in placing individuals in international assignments - people making decisions about international placements need to be trained to understand how unfair bias can occur, the effects of stereotyping and how to avoid them.

 Support for dual career couples - organisations need to take into account issues for dual career couples, avoid stereotyping about men and women in these circumstances and offer support for the domestic aspects of international assignments to make them equally accessible to both men and women.

 Useful contacts and further reading

 BREWSTER, C., HOULDSWORTH, E., SPARROW, P. and VERNON, G. (2016) International human resource management.
 4th ed.
-London: Chartered Institute of Personnel and Development.
-Chapter 10: Rewards; Chapter 14: Managing expatriate assignments.
+London: Charted Institute of Personnel and Development.
+Chapter 15: Managing diversity in international forms of working.